Skip to main content

 • walls, stairs and bannisters, the roof, external doors and windows

-This can be wrong.
-Always check your rights before agreeing to leave.
+Always check your rights if your landlord wants you to leave.

 If you have a licence

 Your notice depends on whether you have a fixed term agreement.
-A fixed term agreement could be, for example, for six months or a year.
+For example, for 6 months or a year.

 Your landlord does not usually have to give you a notice when your fixed term ends.
-But they have to apply for a court order if you do not leave when your agreement ends.
+But they must get a court order to evict you if you do not leave when your agreement ends.

-If you have a 'rolling' agreement that does not have a fixed end date, your landlord must usually give you at least 4 weeks' notice before they can apply to court.
+If you have a rolling agreement with no fixed end date, your landlord must usually give you at least 4 weeks' notice before they can ask the court for an order to evict you.

 If you have a tenancy